Quick Facts

 United States

 United States presidential election of 2024, American election, held on November 5, 2024, in which former Republican president Donald Trump (2017–21) defeated the Democratic nominee, Vice Pres.
 Kamala Harris.
 Trump, who lost his bid for reelection in 2020 to Democrat Joe Biden, is the first U.S. president to be elected to two nonconsecutive terms since Grover Cleveland, the 22nd and 24th president of the United States (1885–89 and 1893–97).
-Trump is also the first convicted felon to become president-elect and, at age 78, the oldest person to win the office.
-Trump won the popular vote and earned a sizeable majority of electors, or members of the Electoral College, whose vote in December will confirm his election.
+Having been convicted of a felony crime in May 2024, Trump also became the first convicted felon to be elected president upon his sentencing without punishment in January 2025 (see below Background: Trump’s indictments and trials).
+At age 78, Trump is the oldest person to win the office.
+Trump won the popular vote by a relatively small margin but earned a sizeable majority of electors, or members of the Electoral College, whose vote in December confirmed his election.
 Trump’s victory marks one of the most stunning political comebacks in U.S. history.

 In June 2024, while campaigning for his own second term, Pres.
 Biden performed poorly in a nationally televised debate with Trump.
 Under intense pressure from prominent Democrats who feared he would lose the election, Biden withdrew his candidacy and endorsed Harris as his replacement.
 In early August, Harris was officially named the Democratic Party’s presidential nominee following her victory in a virtual vote of party delegates.